Counterfactual Credit Policy Optimization for Multi-Agent Collaboration: Theoretical Analysis of Counterfactual Credit

 denote agent $k$'s score-function term, where $(s_{k,t},a_{k,t})$ are token- or turn-level states/actions.

 Under the shared-reward baseline, agent~$k$ is trained with an estimator proportional to $g_k(\tau_k)\,R(\tau)$.
 In contrast, CCPO employs $g_k(\tau_k)\,\Delta_k$, which can be interpreted as subtracting an action-independent baseline $R_{\neg k}$ from the return.
-Theorem~\ref{prop:cf_vs_shared_main} below formalizes that such counterfactual baselines preserve unbiasedness while potentially reducing the estimator variance.
+Theorem~\ref{prop:cf_vs_shared_main} below formalizes that such counterfactual baselines preserve unbiasedness and can reduce estimator variance only when the counterfactual is a better baseline than zero.

 \begin{theorem} Assume that conditioned on $(x,\theta_{-k})$, the random variable $R_{\neg k}$ does not depend on agent $k$'s sampled actions in the joint rollout $\tau$.
 Then replacing $R(\tau)$ by $\Delta_k=R(\tau)-R_{\neg k}$ does not change $\nabla_{\theta_k}J(\boldsymbol{\theta})$ (no gradient bias).
 Moreover, consider the family of unbiased estimators of the form